- Resort altitude of 1,550 metres

-Arinsal, located towards Andorra’s western border with Spain, is part of Andorra’s Vallnord ski region which includes the Pal and Arinsal ski areas, with runs totaling almost 60 miles.
-There are two separate and very distinct villages.
-Arinsal is more lively with lots of night life, and La Massana which has more shops and restaurants.
-The resorts are 6kms apart and connected by bus that runs until 9pm.
+Arinsal, located towards Andorra’s western border with Spain, is part of Andorra’s Vallnord ski region which includes the Pal and Arinsal ski areas, with runs totalling almost 60 miles.
+There are two separate and very distinct villages - Arinsal is more lively with lots of night life, and La Massana which has more shops and restaurants.
+The resorts are 6 kilometres apart and connected by bus that runs until 9pm.
 Both Arinsal and La Massana are family-orientated and offer you access to some of the best-value skiing anywhere in Europe.